 This is one of several pages relating to the history of the automatic totalizator, its invention in 1913, the inventor George Julius and the Australian company he founded in 1917 which became a monopoly ( later part of an oligopoly ) in this field.
 This page describes the Meadowbank factory of Automatic Totalisators Limited.
 If you wish to start from the beginning then go to the index

-|Memories of the Factory|
+|Memories of the Final Factory|

 There was always a handful of employees in the factory who were not associated with the operations department, who realised the importance of successful operations, this being the primary gauge of the quality of the company's product.
 They would assist wherever possible despite the fact that it was not their responsibility to do so, often donating their own time, sometimes on week ends or late at night, to achieve this assistance.
 They realised that operations was the proverbial coalface of the company and this often made my life and no doubt others in operations, out in the field, easier.
 Neville was one of these people.

 If you wonder why he has included a description of a hand washing basin, you may cast the blame this way.
 It was something that struck me as unusual and somewhat opulent for a working factory.
 I asked Neville if he remembered it.

 Before progressing to Neville's descriptions, following is a Trove Newspaper Archive article relating to the acquisition of the land this factory stood on.

 Citation: 1945 'PARRAMATTA RIVER FRONT SOLD', The Sydney Morning Herald (NSW : 1842 - 1954), 14 May, p.
 5. , viewed 25 Oct 2017, http://nla.gov.au/nla.news-article27935094